 Permaculture is short for permanent agriculture where the intent of preserving and conserving nature’s resources, while providing for oneself.
 For example, many American farms just plant one crop.
 They only have corn or soybeans or wheat or even canola!
 They have a monoculture.
 Because monocultures can quickly exhaust soil’s resources and allow for soil to erode, most farms apply annual doses of synthetic, unnatural fertilizers to the soil.
 The fertilizers ensure that the crop can obtain its required nutrients, and thus grow.
 Synthetic fertilizers are made using oil, so using them is considered inorganic and (in the long run) unsustainable farming.

 Another cool aspect of permaculture is its insistence on time and energy efficiency (a term from our Kiwi friend and permaculturer, Richard).
 Basically you put things in a place that will save you time and energy down the road.
 Put foods you use a lot close to your house.
-Put foods you don’t use a lot farther away.
-Definitely sounds good, huh?
+P

 That’s kind of the problem, though: it sounds good, but what does it look like in practice.
 And, of course, different strokes for different folks: your idea of permaculture probably doesn’t equate with mine.
 Along those lines, we spent most of our week at Bone Fide critiquing the place.
 Why don’t they grow “food”?
 What’s its true goal?
 Etc...